EcoDynIZW/d6/README.md

 There are three main functionalities:

-1. [Create project directiories with `new_project()`](#create-project-directory)
+1. [Create standardized project directories with `new_project()`](#create-project-directory)
 2. [Install a set of common packages with `install_d6_packages()`](#install-common-packages)